-O'Hegarty (Ó hÉigeartuigh), Diarmuid (1892–1958), civil servant and revolutionary, was born Jeremiah Stephen Hegarty on 26 December 1892 in Lowertown, Skibbereen, Co Cork, the eldest of seven children (four sons and three daughters) of Jeremiah Hegarty (1856–1934), a teacher, and his wife Eileen (née Barry), also a teacher.
+O'Hegarty (Ó hÉigeartuigh), Diarmuid (1892–1958), civil servant and revolutionary, was born Jeremiah Stephen Hegarty on 26 December 1892 in Lowertown, Schull, Co Cork, the eldest of seven children (four sons and three daughters) of Jeremiah Hegarty (1856–1934), a teacher, and his wife Eileen (née Barry), also a teacher.
 Jeremiah senior, also known as Diarmuid Ó hÉigeartuigh, was a member of the Gaelic League and collected stories and folklore from his grandmother later published as Is uasal ceird (1968) (edited by Stiofán Ó hAnnracháin); he also published Tadhg Ciallmhar (1934).
-His son Diarmuid was educated at the CBS, St Patrick's Place, Cork, joined the civil service in 1910 and was posted to the Department of Agriculture and Technical Instruction, acquiring invaluable administrative experience as private secretary to T. P. Gill (qv), secretary of the department.
+His son Diarmuid was educated at the Christian Brother School (CBS), St Patrick's Place, Cork, joined the civil service in 1910 and was posted to the Department of Agriculture and Technical Instruction, acquiring invaluable administrative experience as private secretary to T. P. Gill (qv), secretary of the department.

 He was very close to Michael Collins and Harry Boland (qv) – they called him ‘the parson’ – and in 1918 this IRB triumvirate exercised considerable control in the nomination of Sinn Féin candidates for the general election.
 In the same year he was dismissed from the civil service for refusing to take the oath of allegiance, but his administrative talents found ample outlet in the secretariat of the revolutionary dáil and later in the service of the new state to such an extent that he has been called ‘the civil servant of the revolution’ (Longford, 102) and ‘the Grey Eminence of the Free State Government’ (de Vere White, 59).
-As clerk of the first dáil and secretary to the dáil cabinet (1919–21), he was largely responsible for its success, organising meetings of the clandestine parliament and coordinating the work of various departments from his offices on the corner of O'Connell St. and Abbey St. and later in Middle Abbey St. He was determined that the dáil would demonstrate its worth by ‘functioning as any progressive government would be expected to function’ (Laffan, 308).
+As clerk of the first dáil and secretary to the dáil cabinet (1919–21), he was largely responsible for its success, organising meetings of the clandestine parliament and coordinating the work of various departments from his offices on the corner of O'Connell Street and Abbey Street and later in Middle Abbey Street.
+He was determined that the dáil would demonstrate its worth by ‘functioning as any progressive government would be expected to function’ (Laffan, 308).
 He recorded the minutes and handled all correspondence of the dáil cabinet.
 As the conduit through which the dáil's ministers communicated, his role was central to the effective operation of government on the run.
 The influence this gave him within the revolutionary movement was bolstered by his senior role within the IRB and the positions of military significance which he occupied.
-He was a member of the Volunteer executive (June 1916–November 1921), IRA director of communications (July 1918–March 1920), and director of organisation (March 1920–April 1921).
+He was a member of the Volunteer executive (June 1916–November 1921), Irish Republican Army (IRA) director of communications (July 1918–March 1920), and director of organisation (March 1920–April 1921).
 When convicted of illegal assembly and jailed for three months in Mountjoy (November 1919–February 1920), he immediately wielded power within the prison, ordering Noel Lemass (qv) off a hunger strike.

 He resigned his military duties in April 1921 to concentrate on his work in the dáil secretariat and served as secretary to the Irish delegation during the Anglo–Irish treaty negotiations in London (October–December 1921).
 He was a vital voice for the Treaty within the IRB and was appointed secretary to the cabinet of the provisional government in 1922, participating in the unsuccessful army unification talks of May 1922.
 During the civil war he was briefly seconded from his civil service post to serve as military governor of Mountjoy prison (July-August 1922), where he threatened that prisoners who persisted in leaning out of windows and talking to the public outside the prison would be shot.
 Peadar O'Donnell (qv), who was a prisoner there at the time, remembered him as the focus of much ‘republican bitterness’ (O'Donnell, 20).
 A member of the army council during the civil war, he served as director of organisation (July–December 1922) and director of intelligence (December 1922–May 1923), leaving the army with the rank of lieutenant-general on 1 May 1923 to resume his civil service career.